Tallinna JK Dünamo

-Tallinna JK Dünamo is a football club in Tallinn, Estonia.
-They are currently playing in the III Liiga, the fifth level of Estonian Football, having last played in the Estonian top tier in 2005.
+Tallinna JK Dünamo is an Estonian football club based in Tallinn.
+As of 2021, the club played in the III Liiga, the fifth level of Estonian Football, having last played in the Estonian top tier in 2005.

 History

 The club was formed in 1940 and won ten Estonian SSR championships.
 In 2004, the club made an unexpected return to Estonian top flight Meistriliiga, when Tervis turned out to be ineligible for promotion.

 Originally, the club also played bandy, becoming Estonian champions of this sport in 1941.